 Janet Jackson may not be considered a feminist performer by most, but that tantalising triumvirate were undeniably important for a lot of future female performers, kicking some serious collective butt along the way.
 Forgive me if this sounds shallow, it’s not meant to.
 I totally regard this song as a fierce feminist anthem, and JJ sounds as tough as nails.
 Certainly a lot less troubled than Michael.

-BONUS: Slightly embarrassing story this, but I had no idea who Janet Jackson was until I came home from college one afternoon in February 1986 to find my mum and sister watching Sky Channel’s pop video show Sky Trax.
+BONUS BEATS: Slightly embarrassing personal anecdote this, but I had no idea who Janet Jackson was until I came home from college one afternoon in February 1986 to find my mum and sister watching Sky Channel’s pop video show Sky Trax.
 Brand spanking new, What Have You Done For Me Lately was playing, and I thought I recognised the singer as a member of a family pop group.
 “Oh, the other one from Five Star is singing lead for a change,” said I. Close, but no nipple clamp.